khaors/geocompr/main.md

 ## Introduction

-A satisfying and important aspect of Geocomputation is producing and communicating the results in the form of maps.
+A satisfying and important aspect of geocomputation is producing and communicating the results in the form of maps.
 Map making --- the art of Cartography --- is an ancient skill that involves precision, consideration of the map-reader and often an element of creativity.
 Making basic maps is straightforward with `plot()` (see section \@ref(basic-map)).
 Making advanced maps, however, is an advanced topic.